 A week or so ago I met up with my lovely blogging chum Lauren.
 She lives at the coast and so we had to find a halfway point to meet at, picking a new soft play place in Haslemere.
+It’s often hard to find family friendly days out in Surrey!

-The Hen House is a really accessible soft playin the heart of Haslemere.
+The Hen House is a really accessible soft play in the heart of Haslemere.
 Having looked at their website I knew that they offered different toddler classes during the week, children’s parties and also gourmet food for adults and children.

 Lauren tried to book a table online but after registering the prices for the children were coming up wrong so we decided that we’d just go along without booking as the website said that tables were kept available for walk ins.